open5e/open5e/source/combat/attacking.rst

 Sometimes fate blesses or curses a combatant, causing the novice to hit and the veteran to miss.

+.. sidebar:: Sage Advice
+    :class: official

+    Spell attacks can score critical hits, just like any other attack.

+    .. rst-class:: source

+    Source: `Sage Advice Compendium <http://media.wizards.com/2015/downloads/dnd/SA_Compendium_1.01.pdf>`_

 If the d20 roll for an attack is a 20, the attack hits regardless of any modifiers or the target’s AC.
-This is called a critical hit, which is explained later in this chapter.
+This is called a :has-official:`critical hit,` which is explained later in this chapter.

 If the d20 roll for an attack is a 1, the attack misses regardless of